dennisrazumovsky/precizer/README.md

 The database will be cleared of file mentions that match the regular expressions from the arguments _--ignore:_ "diff2/1/.\*" and "diff2/2/.\*"

 _--db-clean-ignored_ option must be specified additionally in order to remove from the database mention of files that matches the regular expression passed through the _--ignore_ option(s).
-This is special protection against accidental deletion of information from the database.
+This serves as protection against accidental deletion of information from the database.

 ```sh